 - Appease the Volcano God: Updated for the modern age, as workers who periodically fall into the foundry in his town serve as sacrifices to Vulcan.
 His modern incarnation as the god of firearms is also considerably more bloodthirsty than his Roman counterpart, as he's gone from sacrifices of fish and small animals to the sacrifice of people killed or injured by the ammunition his factory manufactures.

 - Author Tract: He's in there as a commentary on American gun culture.

-- Based on a True Story: The basis for his character, as explained in an interview with Entertainment Weekly.Michael Green: Hes a brand-new addition who came from an experience Neil had.
-He was going through a small town in Alabama where he saw a statue of Vulcan.
-It was a steel town and, as he told the story, there was a factory that had a series of accidents where people were killed on the job and they kept happening because an actuarial had done the numbers and realized that it was cheaper to pay out the damages to the families of people who lost people, rather than to shut down the factory long enough to repair, and that occurred to him as modern a definition of sacrifice as there might be.
+- Based on a True Story: He was based on an experience Neil Gaiman had when visiting Birmingham, Alabama, a steel and iron-industry town where there's a very large cast iron statue of Vulcan.
+Birmingham had a factory where people often died on the job, and this kept happening because an actuarial did the numbers and realized that it was cheaper to pay out the damages to the families of the dead than to shut down the factory long enough to fix the causes of the accidents, and it occurred to Gaiman that is as modern a definition of sacrifice as you can get.